bdauer/siteretriever/README.md

 - I'd still need to process the GET data a little so that it would work with the other elements of the project.

-- Need to recover the billable duration from the logs.
+- Need to recover the billable duration for retrieving each site from the logs.